 Then stroll around Krakowskie Przedmieście Street and Nowy Świat Street, on the way visit the Tomb of the Unknown Soldier located on Pilsudski Square.

-At the end take bus 180 to the Royal Łazienki Park, every Thursday free admission to Palace on Island, Little White House, Myslewicki Palace and The Old Orangery.
+At the end take bus 180 to the Royal Łazienki Park, every Friday free admission to Palace on Island, Little White House, Myslewicki Palace and The Old Orangery.
 If you are in Warsaw in the summer you can enjoy roof tops with garden located: in the Copernicus Science Centre or the Warsaw University Library.
-In the summer gardens open to 8 pm, admission free.
+In the summer gardens are open to 8 pm, admission free.

 Fall in love with żurek, dumplings or duck in beetroots